cj/cj.github.com/_posts/12-1-8-stop-resque-jobs-running-at-certain-times-ruby-rails.md

 as expected.

 That's it, now we have our [resque](https://github.com/defunkt/resque) workers stopping at certain days and times.
-If you have any questions, comments or improvements please let me know by adding a comment :)
+If you have any questions, comments or improvements, please let me know by adding a comment :)